nrider1129/rider_submission/README.md

 Create the index pattern
 - I saw that in the elasticsearch logs it was writing to the .kibana_1 index.
 This is an index that is available on kibana
 - After browsing to localhost the kibana page should come up.
 From there we will click on "Use Elasticsearch data"
-- Then I clicked on "Incluide systen indices" and in the index pattern box typed ".kibana_1*"
+- Then I clicked on "Include system indices" and in the index pattern box typed ".kibana_1*"
 - Hit next and in the time filter field I selected "I don't want to use a time filter"

 Viewing the logs